corda/corda/docs/source/design/kafka-notary/design.md

 One advantage of hosting the request log in a separate cluster is that it makes it easier to independently scale the number of worker nodes.
 If, for example, if transaction validation and resolution is required when receiving a notarisation request, we might find that a significant number of receivers is required to generate enough incoming traffic to the request log.
-On the flipside, increasing the number of workers adds additional consumers and load on the request log, so a balance needs to be found.
+On the flip side, increasing the number of workers adds additional consumers and load on the request log, so a balance needs to be found.

 ## Design Decisions